dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 ## Dictionary
 In CLDF, there are some specific terms that are good to know about.

-property = column in a table
-component = table which conforms to specific CLDF-rules
+property = column in a table.
+The property `languageReference` is often realised in a column called `Language_ID` component = table which conforms to specific CLDF-rules.
+The component "LanguageTable" is often found in a file called "languages.csv"

 ## How to know if you’re dealing with a CLDF-dataset